The Difficulty of Change and How to Overcome It

-It has been said many times that the only constant is change itself.
-Oddly enough, many, if not most people, struggle with it.
-That’s because people are drawn towards consistency (Mounsher, 2017).
-Yet, one of the hallmarks of effective leadership is the ability to overcome the sometimes overwhelming challenges regarding change (Mullins, 2019).
-This is probably one of the many reasons why REAL leadership is both so rare and so valued.
-Leaders need to understand what they are up against if they want to join the ranks of those capable of overcoming such fears and helping others achieve the change they desire.
-In my opinion, and my experience, this can happen in four necessary strategic steps.
+Effective leadership is essential for managing change.
+As the saying goes, the only constant is change itself, yet many individuals struggle to adapt to it.
+This is because people tend to prefer consistency (Mounsher, 2017).
+Yet, one of the hallmarks of effective leadership is overcoming the sometimes overwhelming challenges regarding change (Mullins, 2019).
+Perhaps this is one of the many reasons why real leadership is rare and highly valued.
+Leaders must understand the obstacles they face if they wish to join the ranks of those who can confidently guide others through change.
+In my opinion and experience, this can be accomplished through four necessary strategic steps.

 Step 1: Understand WHAT Change Really Is

 For our purposes here, it helps to think of change as more than a shift in the external situation.
 While some might argue this point, I think of change as a transition.
 While the two words are different by definition, that’s really what we are talking about.
 Change means that you are making something different or that things are becoming different (Oxford, 2019).
 However, I would venture to say that most are aware of the phenomenon known as “Cause and Effect.”
 I would also suggest that most understand that once a change occurs, there are effects that are often unforeseen.
 This unforeseen element fosters fear.
 Leaders must appreciate this dynamic and seek to get ahead of that fear before a change is initiated because it’s likely not the change itself causing the problem; it’s the transition and the “what then.”